 While these may be the most sought after effects of amphetamine, the drug also contains many side effects, such as:

 - Agitation and sometimes anger

 - Reduced appetite

 - Reduced libido

-This is not a complete list of side effects; however, they are some of the most frequent negative effects.
-Because amphetamine is a key ingredient in both Adderall and methamphetamine, all three types of drugs share the above side effects to varying degrees.
+This is by no means a comprehensive list of side effects to Adderall; yet, they are some of the most frequent negative effects.
+Because amphetamines are active compounds in both Adderall and methamphetamines, all three types of drugs share the above side effects to varying degrees.